dmartinol/odh-dashboard/docs/mcp/epics/registries/list-registries/specs.md

 ## Overview

-The List Registries feature provides a dashboard view of all MCP registries with status indicators, health monitoring, search, and filtering capabilities.
+The List Registries feature provides a dashboard view of MCP registries with project-based selection.
+When a project is selected, it verifies the registry exists, then displays the registry details view with Overview and Servers tabs, loading server data via the MCP v0.1 API through a backend proxy.

 ## Feature Goals

-- Display all MCP registries in a card-based layout
+- Display project selector initialized to latest/preferred project
+- Verify registry exists for selected project before loading
-- Show registry status, health, and metadata
+- Show registry details view (Overview and Servers tabs) when project is selected
-- Enable search and filtering
+- Load servers using MCP v0.1 API (`/registry/{projectName}/v0.1/servers`) via backend proxy
-- Provide responsive grid layout
+- Provide responsive layout with tabbed interface

 ## UI Requirements